jtinosa/Game-Development/Lesson2.md

 - In looking at your target market, consider what genre these people play because some players focus on playing one particular genre.

 ## Types of Genres
+1. Action
+ - The goal of most action games involves quickly destroying your enemies while avoiding being destroyed yourself.
+ - These games tend to be simpler because they focus on player reaction time.
+ - Simplicity is necessary for action games because the average brain cannot process much additional information in a fast-paced environment.
+ - People are motivated to play action games for the adrenaline rush involving quick reflexes and snap judgments, focusing on reflexive actions rather than reflective thoughts.
+   - Platformer: The platformer action sub-genre focuses on players moving quickly through an environment—often jumping and dodging to avoid obstacles, and sometimes collecting items along the way.
+   - Shooters: The shooter action sub-genre focuses on combat between a player and the other characters in the game world, usually in the form of shooting with guns and other weapons controlled by the character’s hands.